-1. What is the Consumer Price Index (CPI)?
+1. What is the consumer price index (CPI)?

 The Consumer Price Index (CPI) tracks the average change over time in the prices paid by urban consumers for a representative basket of goods and services.
 It is the most widely used measure to monitor inflation and shifts in the cost of living.
+I often use CPI as an early signal to adjust my portfolio, especially during periods of strong price volatility.

-Key Points:
+Key points:

 - What it measures: Price fluctuations in categories like food, housing, transportation, clothing, and healthcare.